Fierce Battles Rage In Central Bakhmut As Russia Claims Progress - UrduPoint

 'Fierce' Battles Rage In Central Bakhmut As Russia Claims Progress

-Ukraine said that Russia's Wagner mercenary group -- which has claimed to be leading Moscow's charge for Bakhmut -- was pushing forward in the industrial city that has been the epicentre of fighting for months.
+Ukraine said that Russia's Wagner mercenary group, which has claimed to be leading Moscow's charge for the industrial city, was pushing forward in the city that has been the epicentre of fighting for months.

-"Wagner assault units are advancing from several directions," the Ukrainian military said in a morning briefing.
+"Wagner assault units are advancing from several directions, trying to break through our troops' defensive positions and move to the centre of the city," the Ukrainian military said in a morning briefing.

+"In fierce battles, our defenders are inflicting significant losses on the enemy," it added.

+Ukraine has said its strategy with the defence of Bakhmut is to degrade Russia's ability to launch any further offensive in the coming months and buy time to ready its bid to recapture ground.

+Bakhmut municipal officials on Monday told Ukrainian media that there were still more than 4,000 people living in the town, including 33 children.

-Wagner head Yevgeny Prigozhin acknowledged that his forces were coming up against determined resistance as they sought to wrest control of the city's centre in a "very difficult" situation.
+Wagner head Yevgeny Prigozhin also acknowledged that his forces were coming up against determined resistance as they sought to wrest control of the city's centre.

-"The enemy is battling for every metre," Prigozhin said on social media.
+"The situation in Bakhmut is difficult, very difficult.
+The enemy is battling for every metre," Prigozhin said in a post on social media.

+"The closer we are to the city centre, the more difficult the battles get and the more artillery there is...
+Ukrainians are throwing endless reserves (at the fight)," Prigozhin said.

+- 'Surge' in arms demand - Kyiv has cautioned the city's fall would give Russian forces a clear path deeper into the Donetsk region, which the Kremlin claimed to have annexed to Russia last year.

 The capture of the city would provide the Kremlin with a military win to sell to its domestic audience.

-Kyiv has also cautioned that Bakhmut's fall would give Russian forces a clear path deeper into the Donetsk region, which the Kremlin claimed to have annexed to Russia last year.

-Bakhmut officials said Monday there were still more than 4,000 people living in the city, including 33 children.

-NATO warned last week that Bakhmut could fall within a matter of days.
+NATO warned last week that Bakhmut could fall within a matter of days while Ukraine leader Volodymyr Zelensky has vowed to continue to hold the city "as long as possible".

-In Geneva, Russia's Deputy Foreign Minister Sergey Vershinin agreed to extend a key deal to allow the safe passage of exports of critical grain supplies -- but only for half the length of the original deal.

-In meetings with the UN humanitarian chief Martin Griffiths, among others, Vershinin agreed a 60-day extension of the Black Sea Grain Initiative, which has helped soothe the global food crunch triggered by the conflict.

 The soldier, Oleksandr Matsievsky, was videoed apparently being gunned down by Russian forces for saying "Glory to Ukraine", in a video that went viral.